 It also supplies lessons in inventory management and capital spending, two critical factors in business ownership.
 There’s nothing glamorous about overspending and waste, so if you’re serious about success, put spring cleaning on your short-term list to accomplish.
 Also, don’t wait for spring to accomplish this if the current season is different.

-You have preferences in this business.
+You have everyday tasks in business.
 It might be designing or selling or completing telephone calls.
 That’s fine.

 I also have preferences.
 Reconciling bank statements is not one of them, but reconciliations are all about money, so it gets done every month by me or an employee.

 Spring cleaning starts in your hands.
-You set the tone for this operation, and the tone is the urgency for making money from what you buy for gift basket inclusion.
-Here’s what makes the process easier.
+You set the tone for this operation, and the tone is the urgency for making money from what you buy for gift basket designing.
+These three steps make the process easier.

 1. Set an action day and time that you won’t break.